An Idiot Made a Game Called 'Muhammad Sex Simulator 2015'

 Videos by VICE

-If you’re asking why a game which takes a figure revered by an estimated 1.6 billion people worldwide and combines it with scat play and bestiality was released so soon after the Charlie Hebdo massacre, well the game opens with a “Je Suis Charlie” graphic.
+If you’re asking why a game that takes a figure revered by an estimated 1.6 billion people worldwide, and then combines it with scat play and bestiality, was released so soon after the Charlie Hebdo massacre, well the game opens with a “Je Suis Charlie” graphic.
 That attack, in which 12 people were killed, was carried out in response to cartoon representations of the revered religious figure.

 2008’s Muslim Massacre: The Game of Modern Religious Genocide called on its players to kill Muslims in droves before facing off against Muhammad as a boss character in the final level.
 A crudely conceived and executed top-down shooter, it was defended at the time as a work of satire.